-- 157 and references. - 158 The following section describes the Framework Model and illustrates it using Interaction Policies. - 159 Implementation Policies follow the same basic model and are discussed later in section 1.5.
+- 157 - 158 The following section describes the Framework Model and illustrates it using Interaction Policies. - 159 Implementation Policies follow the same basic model and are discussed later in section 1.5.

-160 3.1 Intents
+3.1 Intents 160

-161 As discussed earlier, an intent is an abstract assertion about a specific Quality of Service (QoS)

-162 characteristic that is expressed independently of any particular implementation technology.
-An intent is
+As discussed earlier, an intent is an abstract assertion about a specific Quality of Service (QoS) 161 characteristic that is expressed independently of any particular implementation technology.
+An intent is 162

-- thus used to describe the desired runtime characteristics of an SCA construct.
+- 163 thus used to describe the desired runtime characteristics of an SCA construct.
 Typically, intents are - 164 defined by a policy administrator.
 See section [Policy Administrator] for a more detailed description of - 165 SCA roles with respect to Policy concepts, their definition and their use.
-The semantics of an intent can - not always be available normatively, but could be expressed with documentation that is available andaccessible.
+The semantics of an intent can - 166 not always be available normatively, but could be expressed with documentation that is available and 167 accessible.